janosdebugs/exoscale-account-wiper/README.md

 - `--[no]sshkeys` to delete or not to delete SSH keys
 - `--[no]nlb` to delete or not to delete network load balancers
 - `--[no]privnet` to delete or not to delete private networks

+You can also pass the parameters as environment variables:

+```
+DELETE=0
+```

+## Future

+The following options are still pending implementation:

 - `--[no]sos` to delete or not to delete object storage buckets and objects
 - `--[no]dns` to delete or not to delete DNS zones
 - `--[no]iam` to delete or not to delete IAM API keys
 - `--iam-exclude-self` exclude current API key when deleting IAM API keys
 - `--[no]runstatus` to delete or not to delete runstatus pages

-You can also pass the parameters as environment variables:

-```
-DELETE=0
-```